1andre-santos1/Face-Detection/README.md

 `This python script contains all the logic for the application.`

 ### [haarcascade_frontalface_default.xml](https://github.com/1andre-santos1/Face-Detection/blob/master/haarcascade_frontalface_default.xml) ###
 `This xml file contains all the information needed to identify a frontal face.
-The file was not created by me, you can see the repository where the original file resides in the link below.`
+The file was not created by me, you can see the repository where the original file resides in the link on the right:`
 [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)

 ### [app.rar](https://github.com/1andre-santos1/Face-Detection/blob/master/app.rar) ###